Temporomandibular disorders (TMD) is the name given to several problems with jaw

 trouble with fully opening the mouth, and jaw locking.

-cases, symptoms of TM disorders are mild.
+cases, symptoms of TMD are mild and don't last long.
 They tend to come and go without

-people who have TM disorders develop long-lasting (chronic) symptoms.
+people who have TMD develop long-lasting (chronic) symptoms.
 Chronic pain or difficulty moving the jaw may affect talking, eating, and

 swallowing.
 This may affect a person's overall sense of well-being.

 The most common cause of

 TMD symptoms is muscle tension, often triggered by stress.
 When you are